Animal Services

 Livestock Claims

-The Ontario Wildlife Damage Compensation Program provides financial assistance to farmers whose livestock and poultry have been damaged by wildlife.
+The Ontario Wildlife Damage Compensation Program provides financial assistance to farmers whose livestock, poultry, or honey bees have been damaged or killed by wildlife.

-To report a livestock that has been damaged by wildlife, please email reception@centralhuron.com with your name, address and information about the damage.
+For more information or to report a livestock that has been damaged by wildlife, please contact the Clerk's department by calling 519-482-3997 or emailing clerk@centralhuron.com with your name, address and information about the damage.
 Our Livestock Valuator will come to your property to assess the damage.
 A report will then be submitted to be reviewed by OMAFRA.
 See the Ontario Wildlife Damage Compensation Program for full Program Guidelines.

 • Do not move the livestock before an investigation takes place

-• Take tree to six pictures of the injured or killed livestock
+• Take three to six pictures of the injured or killed livestock

 • Include pictures of the site to show the location of the incident, which will help the livestock valuer with their assessment in case weather is a factor